getsentry/sentry-docs/src/collections/_documentation/platforms/cocoa/dsym.md

 title: 'Uploading Debug Symbols'
 ---

-A dSYM upload is required for Sentry to symoblicate your crash logs.
-The symoblication process unscrambles Apple’s crash logs to reveal the function, file names, and line numbers of the crash.
-The dSYM file can be uploaded through [sentry-cli](https://github.com/getsentry/sentry-cli) or through a [Fastlane](https://fastlane.tools/) action.
+Sentry requires a dSYM upload to symbolicate your crash logs.
+The symbolication process unscrambles Apple’s crash logs to reveal the function, file names, and line numbers of the crash.
+Upload the dSYM file using either [sentry-cli](https://github.com/getsentry/sentry-cli) or the [Fastlane](https://fastlane.tools/) action.

 ## With Bitcode {#dsym-with-bitcode}

 If [Bitcode](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html#//apple_ref/doc/uid/TP40012582-CH35-SW2) **is enabled** in your project, you will have to upload the dSYM to Sentry **after** it has finished processing in iTunesConnect.
 We also recommend using the latest Xcode version for submitting your build.
-The dSYM can be downloaded in three ways.
+The dSYM can be downloaded either with [Fastlane](#bitcode-fastlane) or with [sentry-cli](#bitcode-sentrycli).

-### Using Fastlane
+### Using Fastlane {#bitcode-fastlane}

 Use the [Fastlane](https://github.com/fastlane/fastlane) action, _download_dsyms_, to download the dSYMs from iTunesConnect and upload to Sentry.
 The dSYM won’t be generated until **after** the app is done processing on iTunesConnect so this should be run in its own lane.